 Finding scrapes and rubs in the woods this time of year is easy, but don’t be quick to set up next to the first scrape line you see along a well-used travel corridor.
 These are usually made and tended to by the main herd of yearlings and immature bucks.
-Does will use this deer highway too.
-Get off the beaten path and look for larger, fresh scrapes, which is an indication of a mature buck.
-Look for a licking branch, which tells you that it’s being used by a buck often.
+Does will use this deer highway, so if that’s what you are looking for, set up there.
+But if you are after a giant, get off the beaten path and look for larger than normal, fresh scrapes.
+Josh Honeycutt from Antler Geeks gives a few more pointers to deciphering rut signs:

 Plan Your Hunts By The Weather

-There should be cool fronts coming and going this time of year that will increase deer movement throughout the pre-rut.
-But what you are looking for is a major drop in temperature, hopefully following a strong storm that kept the deer bedded at night.
-Once the weather clears and the temperatures bottom out, get to a stand near high-traffic funnels: acorn flats surrounded by cover or isolated pockets of heavy cover in between a buck’s bedding and feeding area.
+There should be “mini cold fronts” coming and going that will increase deer movement throughout the pre-rut.
+But what you are looking for is a major drop in temperature, hopefully following a strong storm that kept the deer off their feet at night.
+Once the weather clears and the temperatures bottom out, get to the best spots on your property – the ones you’ve been saving for the right conditions.
+Honey holes like high-traffic funnels: acorn flats surrounded by cover or isolated pockets of heavy cover in between a buck’s bedding and feeding area.